Mahasweta-usc/NLP4GOV/README.md

 * Apache Incubator Policies : Sen, A., Atkisson, C., & Schweik, C. (2022).
 Cui Bono.
 International Journal of the Commons, 16(1), 64-77.
 * Apache Incubator emails : Yin, L., Chen, Z., Xuan, Q., & Filkov, V. (2021, August).
 Sustainability forecasting for apache incubator projects.
 In Proceedings of the 29th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 1056-1067).
 * Food Policies :
+      * The Food Policy data:
+         - Saba Siddiki.
+2014.
+Assessing Policy Design and Interpretation: An InstitutionsBased Analysis in the Context of Aquaculture in Florida and Virginia, United States.
+Review of Policy Research 31, 4 (2014), 281–303.
+         - Douglas Rice, Saba Siddiki, Seth Frey, Jay H Kwon, and Adam Sawyer.
+2021.
+Machine coding of policy texts with the Institutional Grammar.
+Public Administration 99, 2 (2021), 248–262.
+Publisher: Wiley Online Library.

+      * The Acquaculture Policy data:
+         - Saba Siddiki, Xavier Basurto, and Christopher M Weible.
+2012.
+Using the institutional grammar tool to understand regulatory compliance: The case of Colorado aquaculture.
+Regulation & Governance 6, 2 (2012), 167–188.

+      * The National Organic Program regulations data:
+         - David P Carter, Christopher M Weible, Saba N Siddiki, and Xavier Basurto.
+2016.
+Integrating core concepts from the institutional analysis and development framework for the systematic analysis of policy designs: An illustration from the US National Organic Program regulation.
+Journal of Theoretical Politics 28, 1 (2016), 159–185.
+         - Saba Siddiki and Christopher Frantz.
+2023.
+Understanding the Effects of Social Value Orientations in Shaping Regulatory Outcomes through Agent-Based Modeling: An Application in Organic Farming. https://doi.org/10.4000/irpp.3398.
 * Economic Council Policies :

 **Supporting Libraries**